-But whatever the employer's reasons, whether financial targets, attrition needs or new employees, the early retirement offers must help them meet the targets they set.
+But whatever the employer's reasons, whether financial targets, attrition needs, training for employees, or new employees, the early retirement offers must help them meet the targets they set.

-And in a layoff, an employee will generally receive a severance package, but early retirement incentives will not be offered or available.
+In the case of a layoff, an employee will generally receive a severance package, but early retirement incentives will not be offered or available.